-- 2. The Shadow Health and Wellbeing Board will recall that the Dudley CCG was established on 1st April 2011 as a sub-committee of Dudley PCT, with a number of PCT staff assigned to provide managerial support to the CCG.
+- 2. The Committee will recall that the Dudley CCG was established on 1st April 2011 as a sub-committee of Dudley PCT, with a number of PCT staff assigned to provide managerial support.
 Since that time the CCG has started the process of becoming established as a clinically led commissioning organisation with a delegated budget. - 3.
 There are a number of key issues that the CCG is now focussing upon in terms of its development as follows:- - governance arrangements; - organisational arrangements; - relationships with partner organisations and the wider community; - fulfilling its commissioning responsibilities; - ensuring that it is developing appropriately to meet the requirements for formal authorisation. - 4.
 These are dealt with below